brurez/bsc-adv-db-midterm/report.md

 - open
 - a normalized, rel. model doesnt exist on the web

-The chosen dataset is part of the "Classical Archives Corpus" of Yale University [1].
+The chosen dataset is part of the "Classical Archives Corpus" from Yale University [1].
 This project cataloged harmonic and rhythmic information of Western European classical music using midi files as the source [2].
 Along with this information we have metadata containing data such as composer, composition date, musical genre, instruments and other fields.
 This metadata is what I will be using in this assigment.